antzGames/gdx-ode4j/README.md

 ### Performance

 I have tried jBullet, PhysX and ODE physics engines with libGDX.
-ODE is the slowest, because it is 100% Java and doesnot use any SIMD optimizations.
+ODE is the slowest, because it is 100% Java and  does not use `SIMD` (Single Instruction, Multiple Data) optimizations.
 In addition it uses double precision for everything.

 ### Known Issues